Skip to content

 Supported Devices

-PELS only manages devices that expose the capabilities it needs:
+PELS manages any Homey device that exposes the capabilities the planner needs:

-• Capacity-controlled devices: need a usable power estimate path (measure_power/meter_power, settings.load, device Energy settings, Homey Energy metadata, or Homey live values.W).
+• Devices with power-limit control: a usable power-estimate path (measure_power/meter_power, settings.load, device Energy settings, Homey Energy metadata, or Homey live values.W).

-• Price-only temperature devices: target_temperature + measure_temperature is sufficient for mode/price optimization, even when no usable power estimate exists.
+• Price-only temperature devices: target_temperature + measure_temperature is enough for mode and price-based control, even without a power estimate.

-The "Is there headroom for device?"
-Flow condition is intended for capacity-controlled devices such as EV chargers and water heaters.
-It answers "Can this device safely draw another X kW right now?" by calculating:
+The "Is there available power for device?"
+Flow condition answers "Can this device safely draw another X kW right now?" for chargers, water heaters, and any other power-limit-controlled load.
+It evaluates:

-• Current headroom (soft limit minus current load)
+• Current available power (safe pace minus current load)

-• Same-device cooldown state after recent step-downs or recent PELS shed/restore events
+• Same-device cooldown state after recent step-downs or PELS limit/resume events

 • Device's expected usage (estimator order: flow override → settings.load → measured peak from measure_power/meter_power/Homey live values.W → device Energy settings (energy_value_on/energy_value_off) → Homey Energy metadata (usageOn-usageOff, usageOn, W) → fallback 1 kW).
-If settings.load is configured for a device, the Flow action will not set an override and settings.load is used directly.
+If settings.load is configured for a device, the Flow action uses settings.load directly and the override is skipped.

 Thermostats and Water Heaters